LACMIP/emu/docs/_documentation/catalogue.md

 ## Invert.
 Paleo. tab

 {% include figure image_path="/assets/images/catalogue_invertpaleo.png" alt="screenshot of the invert paleo tab in the catalogue module" caption="Screenshot of the *Invert.
-Paleo.* tab of the Catalogue module." %}
+Paleo.* tab of the Catalogue module.
+Users in the *Invertebrate Paleontology* and *IP Cataloging* permission groups have certain fields highlighted to assist with data entry.
+The Museum's database manager can adjust this or other field highlighting as desired." %}

 This tab, along with *Identifications (1)*, is where the bulk of our specimen data lives.
 Fields on this tab are...